JimCurryWang/python-shopee/README.md

 Shopee Partners API - python implementation
 ---------------------------------------------
 This is Python implementation for the [Shopee Partner REST API](https://partner.test.shopeemobile.com/docs/).
-The Script is in no way affiliated with Shopee, use at your own risk.

 If you came here looking for the [Shopee seller center](https://seller.shopee.tw/),to purchase , then [go here](https://shopee.tw/).